brunoastr0/finance/README.md

 # finance
-Finance API where you can keep track of your income and outcome transaction
+Finance API where you can keep track of your financial state